-Australia child abuse inquiry calls for end to mandatory celibacy for priests
+Australian Catholic leaders reject key calls by child abuse inquiry

 - The commission previously said 7% of Australia's Catholic priests were accused

-(CNN)A wide-reaching investigation into child abuse across Australia whose revelations shocked the nation has called for sweeping changes to be made, including recommending an end to mandatory celibacy in the Catholic Church.
+(CNN)Senior leaders in Australia's Catholic church have rejected calls by a wide-reaching investigation into child abuse to end mandatory celibacy for priests and break the secrecy of confession.

-The Australian Royal Commission into Institutional Responses to Child Sexual Abuse report estimates tens of thousands of children have been abused in Australian institutions, in what the commission described as a "national tragedy."
+The Australian Royal Commission into Institutional Responses to Child Sexual Abuse, which concluded Thursday after five years of work, delivered a total of 189 new recommendations to address what it described as a "serious failure" by Australia's institutions to protect its most vulnerable citizens.

-A total of 189 new recommendations were made by the commissioners to address what they described as a "serious failure" by Australia's institutions to protect its most vulnerable citizens.
+The landmark report estimates tens of thousands of children have been abused in Australian institutions, in what the commission described as a "national tragedy."

 "We now know that countless thousands of children have been sexually abused in many institutions in Australia.
 In many institutions, multiple abusers have sexually abused children," the report said.